Selwyn Raab: New York World-Telegram and Sun (1960–1966)

 From 1960 to 1966, he joined the New York World-Telegram and Sun.
 He was originally assigned as an education reporter.
 On the education beat he covered declining reading and mathematics test scores, attempts to unionize teachers and racial integration disputes until he discovered that mob-connected contractors were behind a major scandal concerning improper construction and renovation which endangered the safety of thousands of students in the school system.
 In 1964, he discovered that Dr. Chester M. Southam of the Jewish Chronic Disease Hospital in Brooklyn was injecting sick patients with cancer cells, while telling them that they were normal human cells.
 Southam was eventually convicted of fraud, deceit and unprofessional conduct.

-Later as investigative reporter at the New York World-Telegram, he was instrumental in finding evidence that exonerated George Whitmore Jr. of false charges for having slain Janice Wylie and Emily Hoffert in the notorious Career Girl murders in 1963.
+Later, as an investigative reporter at the New York World-Telegram, he was instrumental in finding evidence that exonerated George Whitmore Jr. of false charges for having slain Janice Wylie and Emily Hoffert in the notorious Career Girl murders in 1963.
 He also uncovered evidence that led to the dismissal of a third murder accusation against Whitmore.

 NBC News (1966–1971)

-While producer and news editor for WNBC television news, (1966-1971), Raab also wrote a book about the case, Justice in the Back Room, published in 1967.
+While producer and news editor for WNBC television news, (1966–1971), Raab also wrote a book about the Whitmore case, Justice in the Back Room, published in 1967.
 The book was nominated for an Edgar Award by the Mystery Writers of America for Best Fact Crime Book in 1968.
 Universal Studios bought the television rights, transforming Raab into a fictional detective named Theo Kojak, portrayed by Telly Savalas in the series Kojak.
 The series ran for five years.
 The series was spun off from the CBS television movie, The Marcus-Nelson Murders, which won two Emmy Awards in 1973.